dauba-dauba/monster/README.md

 # monster
-Monster: a command-line cookie editor for OS X.
+monster: a command-line cookie editor for OS X.